Below is an explanation of many different diets as told by Sarabeth.

 Cons: Disrupts functional gut flora in some people, high in vegetables/carotenes, too low in carbohydrates for long-term consumption (especially for supporting thyroid health, and for females in particular).

 Kelly's thoughts: the GAPS Diet has helped many heal from chronic diseases.
 Here's my post with more info on how to implement the GAPS Diet.
 If you go that route, be sure to get the benefits of also taking these probiotics which have helped SO many people.
-For those who are unwilling or unable to do the very restrictive GAPS Diet, others have found help with homeopathy for building up their gut health and healing.
+For those who are unwilling or unable to do the very restrictive GAPS Diet, others have found help with homeopathy for building up their gut health and healing — it works for food intolerances too!
 I love that we have options if we're willing to dig in and find them, and that people don't have to stay sick or rely on dangerous pharmaceuticals to attempt to manage their symptoms!

 — April 2011 – January 2014: GAPS (low sugar, moderate carb including squash and eventually fruit, high fat, high protein, inclusive of raw dairy)